catsanzsh/M1-CATGPT-BARD/README.md

 Build No.

 VX.0.1

-Make this stamp readme optimal for git 24

 M1-CATGPT-BARD
 M1-CATGPT-BARD is an AI-powered software project developed by Catdev using the Google API.
 It leverages the capabilities of AutoGPT and piggybacks off Google's Gemini 1.5 Pro AI Studio.